Academic-Industry Partnership Project

 The Society includes many members who are based in industry and have an interest in the scientific work presented.
 These industry members also can benefit from the opportunity to meet investigators with valuable IP.
 This interface could also be used to contract with appropriate academic researchers to conduct needed research on a contract basis, or with those who have useful model systems may improve translational studies. .

-The first set of data points will come from abstracts submitted to the 2013 IID Meeting.
+- The first set of data points came from abstracts submitted to the 2013 IID Meeting with the second set coming from the 2014 SID Annual Meeting.

-Flagged abstracts and search terms (along with biosketch) will be made available for review by potential industry and venture capital partners prior to the annual meeting.
-The SID staff will schedule meetings during the Academic – Industry Partnership Session scheduled during the IID Meeting (Wednesday May 8, 10 am-12pm).
+- Flagged abstracts and search terms (along with biosketch) will be made available for review by potential industry and venture capital partners prior to the annual meeting.
+The SID staff will schedule meetings during the Academic – Industry Partnership Project Session scheduled during the 2014 SID Meeting (Thursday, May 8, 2014).

 Industry Partner Session-SID Annual Meeting

-A two-hour forum will be held in conjunction with the IID/SID annual meeting.
+A two-hour forum will be held at the SID annual meeting.